dotnet/arcade/Documentation/TeamProcess/One-Pagers/bcm-emergency-staging-pipeline-optimizations-12261.md

 ## Risks

-- the release pipeline is closely connected to the staging, we need to check that all assets it needs are being published with the expected changes and in the expected location
+- the release pipeline is closely connected to the staging, we need to check that all assets it needs are being published with the expected changes and in the expected location.

 - make sure that the critical stages of Stage-DotNet have all the needed assets.
 It is possible that additional changes need to be made in the jobs consuming or publishing artefacts, but on a first glance validation stages don't produce outputs that are used in later stages.

+## Testing

+TBD

+## Questions

+1. Which stages should be run in parallel and which can we skip altogether? (for example the Validation stage)
+2. Do we still need all the Override stages?
+3. Do we need the sign off stages (Wait for test team sign off, Sign off for finalizing the release) ?
+4. Is there a dependency between some stages that is required for the release but I've missed on the diagram?